Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Introduction

-The rest of this paper is organized as follows. \S\ref{LR} reviews the related literature in epidemiology, machine learning, and health operations management on COVID-19 outbreak detection and management, with an emphasis on current challenges and our contribution to this literature. \S\ref{MO} develops a statistical model that identifies the instantaneous county-level COVID-19 exponential growth rate, while \S\ref{ME} presents the proposed machine learning algorithm to estimate this model. \S\ref{PE} evaluates the performance of this machine learning algorithm against other fitting window size selection methods via out-of-sample prediction accuracy in 7-day ahead COVID-19 incident case number forecasts. \S\ref{GRF} highlights the advantage of the proposed \texttt{TLGRF} algorithm over other types of GRF algorithms in instantaneous growth rate estimations and compares their empirical performance. \S\ref{PALT} explores the potential applications and constraints of TLGRF beyond the task of county-level exponential growth rate estimations. \S\ref{CS} conducts a case study to demonstrate how \texttt{TLGRF} can assist health authorities prioritize limited resources in outbreak investigations. \S\ref{DST} discusses the decision support tool implementation of \texttt{TLGRF}. \S\ref{CF} concludes this paper with suggestions for future work.
+The rest of this paper is organized as follows. \S\ref{LR} reviews the related literature in epidemiology, machine learning, and health operations management on COVID-19 outbreak detection and management, with an emphasis on current challenges and our contribution to this literature. \S\ref{MO} develops a statistical model that identifies the instantaneous county-level COVID-19 exponential growth rate, while \S\ref{ME} presents the proposed machine learning algorithm to estimate this model. \S\ref{PE} evaluates the performance of this machine learning algorithm against other fitting window size selection methods via out-of-sample prediction accuracy in 7-day ahead COVID-19 incident case number forecasts. \S\ref{benchmark_TL} benchmarks our \texttt{TLRF} against other transfer learning algorithms to further validate its effectiveness. \S\ref{CS} conducts a case study to demonstrate how \texttt{TLRF} can assist health authorities in prioritizing limited resources in outbreak investigations. \S\ref{DST} discusses the decision support tool implementation of \texttt{TLRF}. \S\ref{CF} concludes this paper with suggestions for future work.